Carnival Corp.’s new ‘smart ships’ know your name, what you want and where you want it

 “Frictionless” is the word Carnival’s chief experience and innovation officer (and MagicBand’s creator) John Padgett uses to describe it.

-This medallion helps travelers unlock doors, pay for goods, communicate with crew members, book excursions and set up time slots to embark and disembark the ship.
+This medallion helps travelers unlock doors, pay for goods, communicate with crew members, book excursions, and set up time slots to embark and disembark from the ship.

 But for the medallion to know you — just as with a phone — you have to start by inputting information.
 Travelers are prompted prior to their vacations to plug in some simple background information, such as interests and credit card information, in a companion app called the OceanCompass.
 The OceanCompass can be accessed on a phone, computer or tablet and is also available on thousands of interactive screens — or “portals” — around the ship.
 The medallion does the rest.